hyungjin-chung/blog-test/content/publication/diffusion-posterior-sampling-for-general-noisy-inverse-problems/index.md

 ---
-title: "Improving Diffusion Models for Inverse Problems using Manifold Constraints"
+title: "Diffusion Posterior Sampling for General Noisy Inverse Problems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here